UKFELs/Paraffin/README.md

 The focusing factor of the quads, given by F = (rho B) / (g L), where (rho B) is the magnetic rigidity, g is the gradient of the quad field (i.e. dBy/dx) and L is the length of the quad (in meters). (thin quad approximation)

 The drift is defined in meters.

+We gratefully acknowledge the support of STFC's ASTeC department for HPC access, using the STFC Hartree Centre, and the John von Neumann Institute for Computing (NIC) on JUROPA at Julich Supercomputing Centre (JSC), under project HHH20